SoWhitIs/kickstarter-analysis/README.md

    1. The most successful campaigns were where the goal target was less than $5,000.

   ### Summary: Final Thoughts
-   * While analysis data of past outcomes offer a glimpse in what we can maybe expect, and ultimately the what the next steps should be, as the analysis is  _only_  reflective of a sample set up to a certain point in time.
+   * While analysis data of past outcomes offer a glimpse in what we can maybe expect, and ultimately what the next steps should be, as the analysis is  _only_  reflective of a sample set up to a certain point in time.
   * In addition to illustrating the outcome of data in line charts, other visual aids or chart types, such as column cluster, pie, line with markers, stacked bar would be equally effective at showcasing a clean, straightforward analysis.